Joystream/onchain-git-poc/design.md

 ### Handling of MsgUpdateReferences Messages
 When receiving a MsgUpdateReferences message, a server node will do the following:

-1. Build an index of the contained packfile, in the background.
+1. Build an index of the contained packfiles, in the background.
 2. Write the packfile and the corresponding index for repository in KVStore.
-(How does go-git write packfiles for incoming updates?
-For example, when pushing an update with external references, how are these resolved?
-How are different packfiles consolidated when fetching?)
+   Old packfiles aren't touched, only a new packfile and index get added.
 3. Update references for repository in KVStore as mandated by commands in `MsgUpdateReferences` message.